cman131/HobbyExpenditureCalculator/README.md

 # HobbyExpenditureCalculator
 An application that takes in your living options and growth potential to determine how much you can invest in your given hobby.
-An example of a hobby is buying a box of Magic cards.
+Gives finacial advice for people looking to invest more into hobbies.

 This is for the <a href='https://github.com/intuit-recruiting/hackathon/wiki/Hack-Into-It-Challenge-Information'>Intuit hackathon</a> from 9/18/15 at 8pm until 9/19/15 at 10am.